mrsilver76/tunelift/FAQ.md

 Modern operating systems support filenames with a wide range of characters, including non-Latin scripts, accented letters, and symbols.
 Older `m3u` files often relied on limited codepages (like ASCII or ISO-8859-1), which can't accurately represent these characters.
 As a result, applications that attempt to read the playlist may fail to locate the referenced files, since misencoded characters in the path make the filenames invalid or unrecognisable.

 TuneLift uses UTF-8 encoding to ensure all filenames, regardless of language or special symbols, are preserved correctly.

+## Can I use this for non-English filenames or folders?
+Yes.
+All playlist files are encoded in UTF-8 by default, which ensures that characters like `ü`, `é`, `ß`, or `ñ` are correctly preserved in paths and filenames.

 ## I'm using `--unix`, why isn't `--find` matching?
 The `--unix` options change all slashes in the song paths before the `--find` and `--replace` logic runs.
 This means that if your `--find` string uses backslashes then it won’t match the transformed path.